 ETFs are also known for being low-cost investment options.
-ETFs can be comprised of hundreds or thousands of stocks and bonds.
+ETFs can consist of hundreds or thousands of stocks and bonds.
 To obtain that type of diversity, an investor would incur a large number of trading transaction costs and be forced to meet some high minimum purchase requirements in a lot of cases.
 ETFs can be utilized as a way to obtain that diversity at a low cost.
 ETFs are less expensive than mutual funds because they do not charge 12b-1 fees or commissions.
 Therefore, fewer operational expenses lead to reduced expense ratios for the investor.